Arcadia-Science/2024-publishing-v2-early-assessment/README.md

 There are two subdirectories within `data`.
 The subdirectory `original_pub` contains the data used in the original analysis for "Early update on Arcadia publishing 2.0: Scientists are in charge, speed is an issue."
 The subdirectory `update_092025` contains the data used to update the pub and report additional results from the subsequent eight months of publishing v2.0.
+The CSVs for the original pub were exported in December 2024, and the CSVs for the update were exported in September 2025.

 ### `basic_pub_stats.csv`

 > Note that we originally used scireadability 0.6.4, which was yanked.
 Some Flesch Reading Ease scores were recalculated with
-> 2.0.1, which may have shifted the values slightly.
+> 2.0.1, which shifted the values.
 This does not affect our takeaways.

 Basic pub information, including:
 - Pub status
 - Workdays in progress
 - Flesch Reading Ease scores
-- Number of pub team requests (this is omitted in `update_092025`)
+- Number of pub team requests (this is omitted in `202509_update`)
-- List of pub team requests (this is omitted in `update_092025`)
+- List of pub team requests (this is omitted in `202509_update`)

 ### `comment_impacts.csv`
 > This file is omitted in update_092025 as we no longer require employees to rate all comments by impact